peterhry/peterhrynkow.com/_posts/2017-11-25-should-we-design-for-handedness.md

 icon: 🔥
 ---

-Lately I’ve been thinking a lot about the ergonomics of mobile devices and I was curious if left-handed people have more difficulty using some websites.
+Lately I’ve been thinking a lot about the ergonomics of mobile devices and I wanted to know if left-handed people have more difficulty using some websites.
 If [80% of the world is right handed](https://www.scientificamerican.com/article/why-are-more-people-right/), could mobile interfaces be favoring right-handed users?

 After doing some research, I realized that I was asking the wrong question.
 One [study](http://www.uxmatters.com/mt/archives/2013/02/how-do-users-really-hold-mobile-devices.php) found that people actually switch  how they hold their phone depending on the task, their posture, and environment.
-In some cases, users cradle their phone in one hand while using the other to interact.
+People switch between their left and right hand, and in some cases, cradle their phone in one hand while using the other to interact.
 In other words, **hand being used ≠ handedness**.

 Later that day, I witnessed this fact while riding the bus.
 I was browsing twitter when I noticed that I was holding my phone in my left hand.
 It was definitely more difficult to use the interface.
 Things like navigation controls and close buttons were harder to reach.